 Rainfall and sprinkler output become clearer when they are visible.
 A gauge gives water a number, and that number can guide the next garden walk, hose session, sprinkler run, soaker route, or drip check.

 Start with one steady gauge location.
-Add a second gauge when the yard has separate water questions, such as a lawn patch in full sun and a vegetable bed near trees.
+Add a separate gauge when the yard has separate water questions, such as a lawn patch in full sun and a vegetable bed near trees.

-For the broader watering shelf, see the backyard watering tools guide.
+For the full watering shelf, see the backyard watering tools guide.
 For soil readings after rain, see the soil moisture, pH, and sampling guide.
 For hose-side water-use and faucet pressure readings, read the hose flow meter and faucet pressure check guide.
 For controller rain sensors and station labels, read the irrigation controller service guide.
+For roof-runoff landing routes near gauge locations, read the downspout splash block and runoff extension guide.
+For cloths, marker labels, field cards, and dry cases near gauges and displays, read the weather station cleaning and service record guide.
+For 4 x 6 cards, clear sleeves, wall clips, and a dry card box, read the rain gauge card handoff station guide.
+For rinsing, drying, numbering, and storing catch cups, read the sprinkler catch-cup reset guide.

 Place the gauge with open sky above it